mesqueeb/CaseAnything/README.md

 ## Motivation

-I created this package because I could not find other packages that already do case changing...
+I created this package because the other package that change cases do not cover all the 14 possibilities mine does.

 <table>
   <tr>